khanhphamj/Tableau/README.md

 ## About Me

-I am a [Data Science] with a strong interest in data analytics and visualization.
-With a solid foundation in [mention relevant skills or expertise], I have leveraged Tableau to uncover insights from complex datasets and present them in a user-friendly manner.
+I am a Data Science with a strong interest in data analytics and visualization.
+With a solid foundation in programming languages such as Python, data processing, and machine learning, I have leveraged Tableau to uncover insights from complex datasets and present them in a user-friendly manner.

 ## Project Objectives